vipul2802/o365hq.com/content/blog/Microsoft Stream.md

 *The Details section* allows specifying a name, details, and a language to enable automatic closed captioning.

-In the *Permissions section*, you may select specific Office 365 groups, channels, or even specific people in the company.
+In the *Permissions section*, you may select specific Microsoft 365 groups, channels, or even specific people in the company.
 The *Options section* is for changing settings like face detection, commenting, captioning, etc.